ryannpx/ryannpx/README.md

 - 👋 Hi, I’m Ryann
-- 🌱 I’m currently learning JavaScript
+- 🌱 Currently taking cs260 and cs235 at BYU

 <!---